 You can personalise your profile as your would your social media profile.
 From your profile picture to adding a bio, there’s lots of ways you can customise your corner of the LMS.

 Lastly, tools play a big part in helping us to change our behaviours.
 Without the relevant apparatus, behaviours might just stay the same!
 Luckily, we have the tools at hand to help!
 For instance, our Growth Engineering Learning App incorporates cutting edge technology with pioneering learning methodologies to bring you an engaging mobile app.
 In fact, its sole purpose is to actually ‘drive real behavioural change.’
 With this here tool, you’ll be able to initiate change by creating a learning journey that goes through the following stages:

 So, behaviour change hasn’t historically been a smooth process.
 With challenges such as engagement, preconditioning and having the right tools, it can sometimes seem impossible!

 Thankfully, it has become easier thanks to technology giving us a helping hand.
-We now have gamification, social learning, and our very own Knowledge Arcade to help!
+We now have gamification, social learning, and our very own Growth Engineering Learning App to help!